beyzanurozcelik/img_classifier/README.md

 # img_classifier
-creating an image classifier with convolutional neural network to classify happy and sad people.
+Creating an image classifier with convolutional neural network in tensorflow to classify happy and sad people.
+I got photos of people who's sad-happy from google photos and created dataset then split them into batches and made train, test, val sets from them.
+Then created convolutional neural network with optimal hyperparameters and trained it.
+Tested it on test set and compared loss-val_loss to understand if it's overfitted.
+Th